-In my music I seek to explore impressions and emotions rather than a logical order.
+In my music I seek to explore impressions, emotions and total freedom

 I am mesmerised by rachmaninoff and water.

 Karl Prybyloski, composer and pianist, is best known for creating maritime atmosphere in his piano compositions.
 His recognizable style, that combines an excellent classical piano technique with wild improvisational skills.
 This translates into an impressionist freedom and gives his music a unique language where he expresses his fascination by water movements and ocean.

 Karl's listeners are captivated by his spacious sound and live improvising, which, according to him, is the biggest achievement an artist can offer to his audience: a real time music creation inspired by a moment, space and life experiences.

 Karl studied classical piano in Poland, Portugal and the UK, where he engaged in jazz studies at Morley College under Sarah Dhillon’s supervision and took classes of performance with a British conductor Quentin Clare.

 Karl’s piano unique piano style falls between French impressionists and the strength of Rachmaninoff.
 His musical interest of evoking water in his piano compositions led him to such prestigious stages as Place des Arts in Montreal, Berlin Philharmoniker, Théâtre de l'Île-Saint-Louis in Paris or St John Smith Square in London.